-Allowances are also paid for a wife, a disabled husband, a widowed mother, stepchildren, orphaned or abandoned grandchildren and great-grandchildren, orphans, and disabled or aged parents older than age 65 (no limit if disabled).
-All beneficiaries must be the insured's dependent and have monthly earnings lower than 63,750 pesos.
+Allowances are also paid for a wife, a disabled husband, a widowed mother, stepchildren, orphaned or abandoned grandchildren and great-grandchildren, orphans, and parents older than age 65 or disabled.
+All beneficiaries must be the insured's dependent.

 Maternity allowance (income-tested): Paid from childbirth for up to 9 months.